filips123/PWAsForFirefox/docs/docs/resources/installation-directories.md

 On Windows, also contains the shell completions files.
 On Linux and macOS, they are located at the appropriate locations for that platform.

+When using PortableApps.com or when manually chosen by the user, this directory can also contain the runtime.

 Can be overwritten by a `FFPWA_SYSDATA` build- or run-time environment variable.

 !!! warning